Strong, healthy feet thanks to acupressure mat

 How to use an acupressure mat for the feet?

 What is an acupressure mat anyway?
-An acupressure mat is about the size of a towel and has small tips that stimulate your acupressure points when you lie on it, for example.
+An acupressure mat is about the size of a towel and has small spikes that stimulate your acupressure points when you lie on it, for example.
 However, there is also an acupressure mat for the feet.
-When you stand on it, you automatically exert pressure through your body weight, which leads to stimulation of the acupressure points and massage of the foot reflex zones.
+When you stand on it, you automatically exert pressure through your body weight, which stimulates the acupressure points and massages the foot reflex zones.

 It doesn't take much to use an acupressure mat.
 You just need to take a little time for yourself and focus on your self-care for a moment.

-If you are interested in the topic of self-love and self-care, we have an interesting article for you: Self-Care - the art of looking after yourself.
+If you are interested in the topic of self-love and self-care, then we have an exciting article for you: Self-care - the art of looking after yourself.

 In principle, you can use your acupressure mat or foot pad whenever and wherever you want.
-Whether it's under your desk, while reading a good book, or as a stand-up challenge among friends - there are no limits to your imagination.
-Listen to your body and try out what does you good.
+Whether it's under your desk, with a good book or as a challenge between friends - there are no limits to your imagination.
+Listen to your body and try out what works for you.

 If you are new to this method, first stand on the mat with thin socks and notice how it feels.
 A little uncomfortable?
 Then take your time and use the mat with socks.
 If you need a more intense massage, you can simply take off your socks.